Effaly/obsidian-hoverable-dropdown/README.md

 2. Open the Obsidian Vault folder in which you want to use this
 3. Open the `.obsidian` folder
 4. Open the `snippets` folder and paste the file in there.
 If you don't have a `snippets` folder, create it.
-5. Open the Vault in Obsidian.
-If you have it already open, press `Ctrl + P` and look for `Reload app without saving`
-6. Once done, go to Setting -> Appearance and scroll down
+6. Once done, go to Setting -> Appearance and scroll down (If you can't see it, close and reopen Obsidian)
 7. Toggle Hoverable Dropdown on

 # How to Use